Actinology –

 - Gastronomy (n.) – The art of eating and preparing good food.
 Formed by gaster plus nomos (knowledge, rule, law).

-- Gastrula (n.) - (Biology) Formed by gaster plus Latin -ula, a diminutive suffix.
-Literally means "little belly" or "little stomach".
+- Gastrula (n.) – (Biology) Formed by gaster plus Latin -ula, a diminutive suffix.
+Literally means “little belly” or “little stomach”.
 Actually means the double-walled stage of the embryo (fertilised egg).
-The adjective is gastrular; noun gastrulation.

-- Gastropod (n.) - Formed by Greek gaster, "stomach", plus Greek podos, "foot".
-Literally refers to the feet from stomach (or, "stomach-foot").
-Snails, slugs (shell-less snails), conches, limpets, sea hares etc. have muscular foot attached to their stomachs.
+- Gastropod (n.) – Formed by Greek gaster, “stomach”, plus Greek podos, “foot”.
+Literally refers to the feet from stomach (or, “stomach-foot”).
+Snails, slugs (shell-less snails), conches, limpets, sea hares etc. have muscular feet attached to their stomachs.
 See details.

 - Gastrolith (n.) – It is a stone found in the stomach of various animals.
 The word is formed by Greek gaster meaning the “stomach” plus Greek lithos meaning “stone”.